stamat/poops/README.md

 For backwards compatibility, `"ssg"` is also accepted as a config key — it is treated as an alias for `"reactor"`.

-In your Nunjucks templates, use the `inject` name to insert the rendered HTML:
+In your templates, use the `inject` name to insert the rendered HTML:

 ```html
 <div id="root">{{ app_html | safe }}</div>